Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have demonstrated capabilities beyond standard question answering.
+In recent years, large language models (LLMs) have demonstrated capabilities beyond the simple question-answering tasks.
 LLM-based agents can now solve complex tasks through multi-step reasoning \cite{yao2023tree, wang2024chain}, tool invocation \cite{yao2022react}, and long-horizon planning \cite{wang2023voyager}, which increasingly demands the ability to memorize and process long inputs.
-State-of-the-art models \cite{comanici2025gemini, shen2025qwenlong, grattafiori2024llama} can process and generate 128k to 1 million tokens per request when users prompt for paper reading, deep reasoning, and creative writing.
-However, LLMs typically maintain all contexts as key-value (KV) caches, incurring substantial hardware costs and runtime overhead.
-For example, storing KV cache for 1M tokens requires up to 69 GB of GPU memory for the GPU-OSS-120B model \cite{agarwal2025gpt}, and repeatedly accessing the cache further amplifies memory pressure during auto-regressive decoding.
+State-of-the-art models \cite{comanici2025gemini, shen2025qwenlong, grattafiori2024llama} can process and generate 128k to 1 million tokens per request when prompted for paper reading, deep reasoning, and creative writing.
+Standard LLMs maintain all contexts as key-value (KV) caches, incurring substantial hardware costs and runtime overhead.
+For example, storing KV cache for 1M tokens requires up to 69 GB of GPU memory for the GPT-OSS-120B model \cite{agarwal2025gpt}, and repeatedly accessing the cache further amplifies the pressure on memory access during auto-regressive decoding.
 To mitigate this issue, the latest LLMs have developed several algorithmic optimizations to improve LLM memory efficiency.
 Representative approaches include sparse attention \cite{beltagy2020longformer, liu2025deepseek, yang2025lserve} that selectively attends to a subset of tokens, and contextual memory \cite{behrouz2024titans, sun2024learning} that compresses past tokens into embeddings.
-Additionally, retrieval augmented generation (RAG) \cite{lewis2020retrieval} that offloads static knowledge to an external database can also be considered as an approach to expand the context.
+Additionally, retrieval augmented generation (RAG) \cite{lewis2020retrieval} can be used to offload static knowledge to an external database and, thus, considered as an approach to expand the context.

 While these LLM inference optimizations effectively reduce the end-to-end latency of long document processing, prior work largely treats them as isolated techniques and lacks a systematic understanding of their computational characteristics and hardware efficiency implications.
 This deficiency hinders further acceleration of LLM inference for both existing and emerging methods.
-In this work, we make three insightful claims that will open a new way to understand and systematically accelerate the LLM inference.
+In this work, we make three insightful claims that will open a new way to understand and further accelerate the long document LLM inference.